schaferyan/drum-machine/README.md

+# drum-machine
-React based drum machine web app using Create React App tool chain
+A drum machine built with React using the Create React App toolchain.